cubee-cb/linux-vr-compat/README.md

 ### VRChat
 - Updated to GE-Proton9-20-rtsp16 to hopefully fix video players being weird again, and since RTSP is the [recommended fork for VRChat](https://lvra.gitlab.io/docs/vrchat/#recommended-proton).
 GE-Proton9-18 works fine otherwise.
-- World "Connecting" screens are broken, OpenComposite issue.
+- World "Connecting" screens are broken, known OpenComposite quirk.
 - Uses [gamemoderun](https://github.com/FeralInteractive/gamemode) and custom start script from [Linux VR Adventures Wiki](https://lvra.gitlab.io/docs/vrchat/eac/).
+    - idk if the start script helps much though.
 - Terrors of Nowhere
     - [ToN Save Manager](https://github.com/ChrisFeline/ToNSaveManager) runs via [Protontricks](https://github.com/Matoking/protontricks) inside the VRChat prefix (appid 438100).
         - See the VRChat folder for a launch script using flatpak Protontricks.
         - Seems to work fine.
 Finds save files in the logs, saves copy when clicked, and even OSC works.
+            - You can test OSC with [Rin the Witch](https://vrchat.com/home/avatar/avtr_0ae41d3f-ae4a-437d-b429-4b1dbb217d20) from Spookality 2024.
+The gold on her outfit should change colour to match the Terror's colour shown in the UI.
+Use the HSV colours setting.
 - Sometimes launching in VR bombards me with Anti-Cheat errors, despite using the start script.
 These errors actually have text though, saying the files failed to verify, and may also be related to the system being overloaded while starting.
 Perhaps this is related to my HDD speed issue.
+- Non-16:9 videos on video players get stretched, which doesn't occur on PICO Standalone and Windows.
+    - Exhibited on ProTV 3 in [my home world](https://vrchat.com/home/launch?worldId=wrld_f79b0387-d681-409a-bbe8-4a40cc8528ce).

 ### ^ Beat Saber
 - Modding with [Beat Saber Mod Manager](https://github.com/affederaffe/BeatSaberModManager).